QubesOS/qubes-doc/developers/services/qrexec3.md

 notably, no command line argument are passed.
 Source VM name is specified by `QREXEC_REMOTE_DOMAIN` environment variable.
 By default, stderr of client and server is logged to respective `/var/log/qubes/qrexec.XID` files.
+It is also possible to call service without specific client program - in which case server stdin/out will be connected with the terminal:

+    /usr/lib/qubes/qrexec-client-vm target_vm_name RPC_ACTION_NAME

 Be very careful when coding and adding a new rpc service.
 Unless the offered functionality equals full control over the target (it is the case